 Which Munich City Savings Card Is Best to Buy?

 The group tickets are cheaper than two separate adult passes.
 One adult traveling with one child, or three children traveling together, save with separate passes but for all other small groups and even couples the group tickets are the better deals.

 Child passes always cover the whole network so no Zone M versions are available.

 Most cards are valid for the calendar day of validation until 6 am the following morning.
-The exception is the 24h and 48h Munich City Tour Cards and the 24h Munich Card that are valid for the hour exact limitations, which is potentially useful when arriving in / departing from Munich in the middle of the day.
+The exception is the 24h and 48h Munich City Tour Cards and the 24h Munich Card that are valid for the hour use exact limitations, which is potentially useful when arriving in / departing from Munich in the middle of the day.
 (For sights the card must be valid upon entry, for transportation it must be valid for the entire journey!)

-Note again that transportation-only day tickets in central Munich becomes very cheap for single travelers from day three when a weekly Isarcard is cheaper than three separate day tickets.
+Note again that transportation-only day tickets in central Munich become very cheap for single travelers from day three when a weekly Isarcard is cheaper than three separate day tickets.
 For groups, and for travel from the outer parts of Munich, this is not the case.
 Here the Munich Card Group or City Tour Card is the better deal from three to six days.

 The Munich Card and Munich City Pass are best bought online and printed out at home — the mobile receipt is valid at venues but a paper printout is required for public transportation.
 The Munich Card and Munich City Tour Card are also available from most station vending machines in Munich.
 The Munich City Pass is available online or only at Munich Airport, Hauptbahnhof, and Tourist Information (Marienplatz).